-Virtually everyone has some type of debt and you definitely need to set some money aside to pay them off.
+Virtually everyone has some type of debt, and you need to set some money aside to pay them off.
 Even if it’s only $25 per month towards a bill, by sending the money in, you’re showing your creditors that you’re taking some type of initiative.
-Plus, it can actually keep them from reporting you to the credit bureau which is always beneficial.
-It will help to prevent your credit score from being affected now—and later.

 4. Go easy on the credit cards